-(3) $\boxtimes$ Actual Suspension:
+(3) \square Actual Suspension:

-- (a) Respondent must be actually suspended from the practice of law in the State of California for a period of 30 days. - i. and until Respondent shows proof satisfactory to the State Bar Court of rehabilitation and present fitness to practice and present learning and ability in the law pursuant to standard 1.4(c)(ii), Standards for Attorney Sanctions for Professional Misconduct - ii. and until Respondent pays restitution as set forth in the Financial Conditions form attached to this stipulation. - iii. and until Respondent does the following:
+- (a) Respondent must be actually suspended from the practice of law in the State of California for a period of 30 days. - i. and until Respondent shows proof satisfactory to the State Bar Court of rehabilitation and present fitness to practice and present learning and ability in the law pursuant to standard 1.4(c)(ii), Standards for Attorney Sanctions for Professional Misconduct - ii.
+It is stipulation.
+It is stipulation. - iii. 🔲 and until Respondent does the following: